Is the Arizona Master Naturalist Program right for you?

 APPLICATION and INFO SESSIONS

-Applicants who attend ONE info session (via zoom meeting) will be given priority in their application status.
+Applicants who attend ONE info session will be given priority in their application status.
 You need only attend one session; bring your questions and prepare to meet some of our members.
-The info sessions for 2022 will be scheduled this summer.
-There will be one a month in September, October, and November.
-Join our email list to receive updates about these sessions.
-The application for the 2023 cohort will be available online on September 1, 2022.

 TRAINING COURSE DETAILS